cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 	- jump for a second to this article: [Unifying Large Language Models and Knowledge Graphs: A Roadmap](https://cyb.ai/oracle/ask/QmdGEYVKo1sRURzbj83UMtr77EL6GHUB2taJbnpTynEQKT)
 	- ![image.png](https://emerald-raw-leopon-384.mypinata.cloud/ipfs/QmPnEpPhd77ysSfaACJd5Kc6prrrsUfTCAmPo977n2tcih)
 	- {{embed ((66b2fb4e-c73b-4133-aab3-11df2e8d1436))}}
-	- the article explain why [[llm]] will never be enough to reach general [[intelligence]] alone
+	- the article explain why [[llm]] will never be enough to reach [[general intelligence]] alone
 	- in short [[knowledge graph]] advantage is
 		- easy to understand and structure as they are more about [[explicit knowledge]]
 		- possible to evolve because they are based on widely accepted [[triples]]
 		- essential to plan, make decisions and reason:
-	- so the claim is simple: [[knowledge graphs]] coupled with [[gnns]]
+	- so the claim is simple
+		- [[knowledge graphs]] coupled with [[gnns]] are essential
-	- are essential for the next generation of architectures and by this article we propose such architecture
+		- for the next generation of architectures and
+		- by this article we propose example of such architecture
 - ## cryptographic proofs and llms
 	- be believe that authenticity of models is a serious bottleneck for ai alignment and more
 	- its a shame that so technologically advanced industry in a broad sense